The deadline is May 15, 2018.

 What are the eligibility requirements?

-- Be a member of an emerging community.
+- A member of an emerging community.
 “Emerging Community” is defined as a group of people who are immigrants, refugees, or part of a family that includes immigrants or refugees from a particular cultural, national, or ethnic background where a significant number of the members of that community face barriers to full participation in education and employment in the greater Edmonton area.
 Without limiting the generality of this definition, such barriers may include but are not limited to: poverty; unemployment; lack of / or limited English reading and / or writing skills; refugee or uprooted background; low levels of education and skills; and / or; access to mainstream services and resources is limited by other barriers.

 Priority will be given to students who: